Armenian Patriarchate of Constantinople: Young Turks period, 1908–1922

-Republic of Turkey 1923–present
+Republic of Turkey, 1923–present

 Despite a huge diminution in the number of its faithful during the Armenian genocide, the patriarchate remains the spiritual head of the largest Christian community presently living in Turkey.

-Today, the Armenian Patriarchs are recognized as the head of the Armenian Apostolic Church in Turkey and he is invited to state ceremonies.
+Today, the Armenian patriarchs are recognized as the head of the Armenian Apostolic Church in Turkey and he is invited to state ceremonies.

-Five Armenian Patriarchs have served after the establishment of the Republic of Turkey.
-The synod of the Patriarchate has designated, with the votes of 25 of its 26 members, Aram Ateşyan as Patrik Genel Vekili (Turkish for Acting Patriarch) in 2010 because of the illness of the Patriarch Mesrob II Mutafyan.
-Some members of the Armenian community of Turkey criticised this move and asked for the election of a new Patriarch by universal suffrage instead.
+Five Armenian patriarchs have served after the establishment of the Republic of Turkey.
+The synod of the Patriarchate has designated, with the votes of 25 of its 26 members, Aram Ateşyan as Patrik Genel Vekili (Turkish for acting patriarch) in 2010 because of the illness of the Patriarch Mesrob II Mutafyan.
+Some members of the Armenian community of Turkey criticised this move and asked for the election of a new patriarch by universal suffrage instead.
 (It is estimated that some 20 thousand members of the community are eligible to vote in such an election.)
-At last, the synod decided to retire the Patriarch Mesrob II Mutafyan on October 26, 2016 and to organize an election for a new patriarch.
+At last, the synod decided to retire the Patriarch Mesrob II Mutafyan on October 26, 2016, and to organize an election for a new patriarch.
 Following the death of Patriarch Mesrob II, Abp.
 Sahak II Mashalian was elected Patriarch of İstanbul in 2019.

-Publications

-The Patriarchate publishes an annual review in Armenian called Shoghagat (Rays from Above), containing theological, liturgical, historical and cultural articles.

-A small, illustrated bulletin Lraper is published weekly (monthly in the summer months).
-The bilingual Lraper is in Armenian and Turkish.